anjathiart/100-days-of-code/r1-log.md

 ## R1D61 - 20201001
 Network project.
 I refactored the posts endpoints based on R1D60's comments.
 Added logic for posting a new post (was doing it via admin panel before).
 I also fixed the way I get all the posts for users the current user followed using a single query to ensure chronological ordering.
 Need to test the api for routes being hit when user is logged in or not, implement pagination and then styling.

+## R1D62 - 20201002
+Network project.
+Just working on styling right now.
+Using SASS and the bootstrap defaults that came with the project start files.
+Think I should go look at the bootstrap offerings and try change things up a bit.
+Getting tired of the same btn btn-primary button on all my projects.